cds-snc/c19-benefits-node/README.md

 LAST_UPDATED=
 ```

-`DOMAIN_EN` and `DOMAIN_FR` will be used by the language switcher to switch domains when switching languages.
+`DOMAIN_EN` and `DOMAIN_FR` will be used by the language switcher to swap domains when changing languages.
 If not provided, language switching will only affect the url path.

 `LAST_UPDATED` is used to display the Last Updated string on the Start screen.